 People have even described this is a feeling of being blocked.
 They know what they need to do, but they do the opposite instead.

 The easiest example to give here is with weight loss.
 If you unconsciously believe you are “not good enough,” it may mean you will choose the piece of cake when you go to the fridge instead of a piece of fresh fruit.
-This supports the belief and keeps you in your comfort zone.
+This supports the belief and keeps you in your comfort zone of health related behaviors.

 Taking this belief into the work environment, you may choose to get lost in social media instead of making those follow-up calls.
 Again, this helps you avoid potential rejection where that belief may be exposed, keeping you safe.